binod164/Joy/README.md

 # Joy

-Joy is a an app that provides user a platform to view different charity events, search events by location or title and also lets the user create charity events of their own.
+Joy is a an app that provides user a platform to view different non-profit events, search events by location or title and also lets the user create events of their own.

 # Getting Started